VulcanJS/vulcan-docs/source/deployment.md

 ## Meteor Up

-This is the recommended way to deploy Nova is by using [Mup](https://github.com/kadirahq/meteor-up/), at least v1.0.3.
+The recommended way to deploy Nova is by using [Meteor Up](https://github.com/zodern/meteor-up).

 ### Configuration